dimitri/pgloader/pgloader.1.md

 command implements.
 Some command then implement the `SET` command, or some specific clauses such as the `CAST` clause.

+## COMMON CLAUSES

+Some clauses are common to all commands:

+  - *INTO*

+	The PostgreSQL connection URI must contains the name of the target table where to load the data into.
+That table must have already been created in PostgreSQL, and the name might be schema qualified.

+	Then *INTO* option also supports an optional comma separated list of target columns, which are either the name of an input *field* or the whitespace separated list of the target column name, its PostgreSQL data type and a *USING* expression.

+	The *USING* expression can be any valid Common Lisp form and will be read with the current package set to `pgloader.transforms`, so that you can use functions defined in that package, such as functions loaded dynamically with the `--load` command line parameter.

+    Each *USING* expression is compiled at runtime to native code.

+    This feature allows pgloader to load any number of fields in a CSV file into a possibly different number of columns in the database, using custom code for that projection.

+  - *WITH*

+    Set of options to apply to the command, using a global syntax of either:

+       - *key = value*
+       - *use option*
+       - *do not use option*

+    See each specific command for details.

+  - *SET*

+	This clause allows to specify session parameters to be set for all the sessions opened by pgloader.
+It expects a list of parameter name, the equal sign, then the single-quoted value as a comma separated list.

+ 	The names and values of the parameters are not validated by pgloader, they are given as-is to PostgreSQL.

+  - *BEFORE LOAD DO*

+	 You can run SQL queries against the database before loading the data from the `CSV` file.
+Most common SQL queries are `CREATE TABLE IF NOT EXISTS` so that the data can be loaded.

+	 Each command must be *dollar-quoted*: it must begin and end with a double dollar sign, `$$`.
+Dollar-quoted queries are then comma separated.
+No extra punctuation is expected after the last SQL query.

+  - *BEFORE LOAD EXECUTE*

+     Same behaviour as in the *BEFORE LOAD DO* clause.
+Allows you to read the SQL queries from a SQL file.
+Implements support for PostgreSQL dollar-quoting and the `\i` and `\ir` include facilities as in `psql` batch mode (where they are the same thing).

+  - *AFTER LOAD DO*

+	Same format as *BEFORE LOAD DO*, the dollar-quoted queries found in that section are executed once the load is done.
+That's the right time to create indexes and constraints, or re-enable triggers.

+  - *AFTER LOAD EXECUTE*

+     Same behaviour as in the *AFTER LOAD DO* clause.
+Allows you to read the SQL queries from a SQL file.
+Implements support for PostgreSQL dollar-quoting and the `\i` and `\ir` include facilities as in `psql` batch mode (where they are the same thing).

 ### Connection String

 The `<source-url>` parameter is expected to be given as a *Connection URI*